chemgymrl/chemgymrl/docs/Lab_tutorial.md

-From above we see that the react_action is loading the reaction bench with the WurtzReact-v1 environment, the 0th vessel and a random agent.
+From above we see that the react_action is loading the reaction bench with the WurtzReact-v1 environment, the 0th vessel, and a random agent.
 From the output we see the following: ((reward, analysis_array), Done).
 Now that we have run a step, let's take a look at the vessels available to the lab:

 ```python